sevdokimov/log-viewer/_docs/standalone.md

 ###### Regex format

 Log format can be defined with [regular expression](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).
-The log parser applies the regex to each line in the log, if a line matches to regex, it is a log event, if not, the line will be appended to a log event above the line.
+The log parser applies the regex to each line in the log.
+If a line matches regex, it is a log event, if not, the line will be appended to a log event above the line.

 ```hocon